 Ethical, societal and human rights issues related to artificial intelligence based on machine learning and big data analytics are widely discussed.
 We call these systems Smart Information Systems.
 Press and academic reports can tend towards sensationalism and scare mongering.
 They rarely include deep insights into the actual use of these systems.
 SHERPA therefore developed these case studies which provide the first large-scale empirically-grounded analysis of what is actually happening across a number of sectors in Europe, including government, health care, cybersecurity, telecommunications and insurance.

 In this section of the SHERPA website, you find an overview of how the case studies were prepared and conducted.
 Each of the 10 different case studies is then outlined and you have the opportunity to access the full text of the case.
 These cases form the first step in a set of activities to better understand and deal with the ethics of Smart Information Systems.
 Please feel free to use them for your purposes.
 We will build on them in subsequent steps.
-If you are interested in this and want to contribute to the development of ways of dealing with them, please sign up to our stakeholder list
+If you are interested in this and want to contribute to the development of ways of dealing with them, please sign up to our stakeholder network.

 The SIS workbook is the central repository of the SHERPA project where all findings, insights and recommendations are collected and made available to the various audiences.
 Its main purpose is to help key audiences to understand the options they have with regards to SIS, for example in terms of SIS policy development (both on a political and an organisational level), SIS development and SIS use.
 These options will arise from the SHERPA recommendations.
 The SIS workbook will allow stakeholders to understand their options and provide them with easy access to the underlying reasoning and the evidence upon which it is based, thus supporting evidence-based policy and decision making.